dart-lang/site-www/src/_guides/language/analysis-options.md

 ## The analysis options file

-The `.analysis_options` (or `.analysis_options.yaml`) file,
-written in the YAML language, is typically placed in the same directory as the pubspec file at the top of the package.
+Place the analysis options file at the root of the package, in the same directory as the pubspec file.
-If no file is present, the analyzer walks up the directory tree, looking for one.
+By convention, the file is called `.analysis_options`, but it can also be named `analysis_options.yaml` (without the leading dot).

-Here's a sample YAML analysis_options file:
+Here's a sample analysis options file:

 {% prettify yaml %}
 analyzer: